nadeemabdulhamid/csc362-repo-fall2024/week-01/project01.md

 ## Part 3: Import

 (Exercise 2.5) It is often useful to be able to create a text file that contains SQL commands.
 These commands can then be executed in batch by a JDBC program.
-Write a JDBC program that reads commands from a specified text file and executes them.
+[Modify SimpleIJ so that it reads commands from a specified text file and executes them.]
 Assume that each line of the file is a separate command.
 (These are **not** semicolon-terminated.)

 Extend the `SimpleIJ` program further so that it supports a new command: `import <filepath>;`